zhanqi-syt/3D-multi-phase-meso-scale-modelling-of-concrete/README.md

 I need to study first, pls wait.
 ## Package
-python is needed and numpy, ..., ..., ..., are needed. inp files should also be prepared first.
+python is needed and numpy, ..., ..., ..., are needed. inp files should also be prepared first. <br>
+test some of our coding
 ## Coding
 Waiting...
 ## Ends